google/rtc-video-quality/README.md

 are encoded using various settings.
 Make sure to back up this file after running or risk running the whole thing all over again.

-To preserve encoded files, supply the `--encoded_file_dir` argument.
+To preserve encoded files, supply the `--encoded-file-dir` argument.

 ### VMAF